fetchai/uAgents/.github/pull-request-template.md

-# Proposed Changes
+## Proposed Changes

-_(Describe the changes provided by the pull request here.)_
+Describe the changes provided by this Pull Request here.

 ## Issues

-_(If applicable, add links to any issues resolved by the pull request.)_
+If applicable, add links to any issues resolved by this Pull Request.

 ## Types of changes